MAKING SPACE FOR CONVERSATIONS THAT MATTER

 TRAINING MODULES

-Learn about the value of affinity spaces and how to create affinity spaces that support anti-oppression goals.
-Begin exploring facilitation strategies that promote equitable and brave conversations while considering practical issues when running affinity groups.
+Learn about the value of affinity groups and how to create affinity spaces that support anti-oppression goals.
+Begin exploring facilitation strategies that promote equitable and brave conversations while considering practical issues, questions, and challenges that can arise when running affinity groups.

 Be prepared to facilitate an affinity group.
 This module encourages reflection about the objectives of affinity group work as a framework to explore planning considerations, group discussion and reflection strategies, and facilitation techniques for navigating difficult conversations.